 Creating content that people want to engage with is extremely important.
 But content is far more than just blog posts and press releases.
 Check out these great ways to market your business and your content in a more exciting way.

-- Create an Infographic on Industry Trends: This is a great way to merge the statics you find in your research into an easy to understand visual presentation.
-Check out this list of well-designed infographics for inspiration.
+- Create an Infographic on Industry Trends: This is a great way to merge the statics you find in your research into an easy-to-understand visual presentation.

 - SlideShare: This awesome platform is now owned and run by the peeps over at LinkedIn.
 Re-purpose your PowerPoint presentation in a more engaging way.
 SlideShare now even has a lead conversion feature at a pretty decent price that you can enable in your posts.